Skip to content Skip to Navigation

 Are design charrettes/workshops eligible for learning hours?

-If a certificate is not available, the lecture should be reported as unstructured leaning.
+If a certificate is not available, the lecture should be reported as Unstructured Leaning.

 Your Transcript

-How do I access my OAA Transcript?
+How do I access my transcript?

 At the top right of the OAA Website, click “Transcripts” to log in.
 You can also simply click here.